Edward

 proportioned water and fuel. (e.g., -- Serpollet, later White

-modern pressure atomising burners, systems using variable fuel and
+With modern pressure atomising burners, systems using variable

-air supplies are complex and relatively expensive, particularly as
+fuel and air supplies are complex and relatively expensive,

 There have been systems using auxiliary reciprocating engines or

-to assist in matching water flow with burners demand.
-Some systems
+order to assist in matching water flow with burners demand.
+Some

-use water metering valves, sometimes dependent on hand adjustment.
+systems use water metering valves, sometimes dependent on hand

-With some water injection systems, relatively large amounts of
+adjustment.
+With some water injection systems, relatively large

-water, which are sometimes relatively cool, are injected into
+amounts of water, which are sometimes relatively cool, are

-superheated steam causing thermal shock to the piping system.
+injected into superheated steam causing thermal shock to the

-Thermal shock is a serious problem particularly under the
+piping system.
+Thermal shock is a serious problem particularly

-requirements of an automotive steam power system where frequent
+power requirements of an automotive steam power system where

-operation of the injection control may be required.
-Thus with such
+frequent operation of the injection control may be required.

-systems it is undesirable to inject into the superheater zone.
+Thus with such systems it is undesirable to inject into the

 insufficient water.
 Some prior systems are not fundamentally